robgaston/osgw/day-2.md

 On your laptop, do the following:

+1. create a layer in GeoServer using the "places" table that we loaded in [Ex.
+2](index.html#31)

 1. enable JSONP on your Geoserver installation

 1. include jQuery on your webpage

-1. retrieve "places" data from Geoserver as geojson using jQuery & JSONP
+1. retrieve "places" data from Geoserver as GeoJSON using jQuery & JSONP

-1. add "places" to your Leaflet map as a geojson layer
+1. add "places" to your Leaflet map as a GeoJSON layer

-1. add a popup to the "places" points displaying name and population on click
+1. add a popup to the "places" points displaying the place's name and population on click

 1. **extra credit 1**: add the countries layer as a vector layer.
 Restyle the countries on place count and add a popup displaying the name and count.